HackerUSA-CE/aisd-wde-8-putting-it-all-together/README.md

 We will now add a footer section to the webpage, providing consistent styling and information at the bottom of the page using Bootstrap.

+**Ask AI:**

-- [ ] **Ask AI:**"How do I create a full-width footer using Bootstrap?"
+- [ ] "How do I create a full-width footer using Bootstrap?"
-- [ ] **Ask AI:** "How do I ensure the footer stays at the bottom of the page with following text '© 2024 Animal Shelter.
+- [ ] "How do I ensure the footer stays at the bottom of the page with following text '© 2024 Animal Shelter.
 All rights reserved.' included and centered?"
-- [ ] **Ask AI:**"How do I style the footer with a dark background, white text, and padding using Bootstrap?"
+- [ ] "How do I style the footer with a dark background, white text, and padding using Bootstrap?"
 - [ ] Place the supplied footer code inside the <body> tags, at the bottom of your HTML file, before the closing `</body>` tag.
 - [ ] Open the `index.html` file in your browser to see the results.
-- [ ] Ask AI for help if you need to tweak or adjust anything in the navbar.

 **Explanation:**